 How do jumbo mortgage loans work?

 Jumbo rates can be adjustable or fixed, similar to conforming mortgages.
 Fixed-rate is when your interest rates remain the same from the closing until the end of the mortgage term.
-An adjustable-rate mortgage, or ARM, can change usually after three to five years.
+An adjustable-rate mortgage, or ARM, can change after three to five years.

 What are the jumbo mortgage loan requirements?